 What Is A Size Chart ?

-Your size chart could be included in the tech pack, or could be a separate document.
+Your size chart may be included in the tech pack, or could be a separate document.

 There is no internationally recognised standard for sizing.
 So, each company has to determine who their customer is, what type of fit they are after, and what type of sizing to aim for.